WGLab/SeqMule/doc/User Guide/Manuals/pipeline.md

         --no-check-chr            skip checking chromosome consistency.
 By default, SeqMule forces chromosomes in input to be consistent with builtin reference.
         --threads,-t <INT>        number of threads, also effective for -sge.
 Default: 1.
         --sge <TEXT>              run each command via Sun Grid Engine.
 A template with XCPUX keyword required.
 See examples.
         --nodeCapacity,-nc <INT>  max number of processes/threads for a single node/host.
+Default: unlimited.
         --quick,-q                enable parallel processing at variant calling --jmem <STRING>           max memory used for java virtual machine.
 Default: 1750m.
         --jexe <STRING>           Java executable path.
 Default: java